Bassel-saleh/binary_trees/README.md

-still working on it sdasd
+this is still under work